garmin/pyrex/README.md

 build the image locally instead.
 See the [Developer Documentation][].

 ## FAQ
-* *Why use a Ubuntu image as the default?* The default Docker image that Pyrex creates is based on Ubuntu.
+* *Why use a Ubuntu image as the default?* The default container image that Pyrex creates is based on Ubuntu.
 Yes, it is known that there are other images out there that are lighter weight (e.g. Alpine Linux), but Ubuntu was chosen because it is one of the [Sanity Tested Distros][] that Yocto supports.
 Pyrex aims to support a vanilla Yocto setup with minimal manual configuration.
-* *What's with [cleanup.py](./docker/cleanup.py)?* When a Docker container's main process exits, any remaining process appears to be sent a `SIGKILL`.
+* *What's with [cleanup.py](./docker/cleanup.py)?* When a container's main process exits, any remaining process appears to be sent a `SIGKILL`.
 This can cause a significant problem with many of the child processes that bitbake spawns, since unceremoniously killing them might result in lost data.
 The cleanup script is attached to a modified version of [tini](https://github.com/krallin/tini/pull/129), and prevents tini from exiting until all child processes have exited (it sends them `SIGTERM` if they are being tardy).
 One of the particularly bad culprits is pseudo, which